 Can a Will Be Handwritten?

 Putting a will together is an important step that everyone should take at some point in their lives.
 However, creating a will is an involved process.
-It is advisable to have an attorney, like an estate planning lawyer in Philadelphia, PA, help you.
+It is advisable to have an attorney, help you.
 If your estate is on the small side, you may be wondering if you can just throw a handwritten will together yourself.
 This would make the process much easier after all.
 This guide will answer this question, as well as inform you about the requirements for making a will.